MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 *   other device connectivity data
 *   other configuration data

 The device connectivity and configuration data are sent over a secure HTTPS connection.
 Microsoft Edge sends the device connectivity and configuration data with a resettable identifier that is unique to your browser.
-For Windows 10 devices while Microsoft Edge is being set up, we honor tailored experiences in Windows.
+For Windows 10 devices while Microsoft Edge is setting up, Microsoft honors tailored experiences in Windows.
 For more information about tailored experiences in Windows, navigate to [Learn more about tailored experiences in Windows][MicrosoftSupport4468236].

 This data isn't sent during InPrivate browsing or Guest mode.